SmokedMonkey420/Automata-DFA/README.md

+# How to run

+- Get node.js
+- clone repository
+- Cd into main folder Automata-DFA
+- Use npm i
+- Then npm run dev to run local server

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.